-Through the Amplifying Voices program, the Atlanta Symphony is proud to be collaborating with composer Tyshawn Sorey.
+Through the Amplifying Voices program, the Atlanta Symphony and Lucerne Festival Orchestra are proud to co-commission composer Tyshawn Sorey.

 Newark-born multi-instrumentalist and composer Tyshawn Sorey is celebrated for his incomparable virtuosity, effortless mastery and memorization of highly complex scores, and an extraordinary ability to blend composition and improvisation in his work.
 The Wall Street Journal notes Sorey is, “a composer of radical and seemingly boundless ideas.”
 The New Yorker recently noted that he is “among the most formidable denizens of the in-between zone…An extraordinary talent who can see across the entire musical landscape.”
 Sorey has received support from The Jerome Foundation, The Shifting Foundation, Van Lier Fellowship, and was named a 2017 MacArthur fellow and a 2018 United States Artists Fellow.
 He received a B.Music in Jazz Studies and Performance from William Paterson University, an M.A. in Music Composition from Wesleyan University, and a D.M.A. in Music Composition from Columbia University.
 He is currently Assistant Professor of Music and African American Studies at Wesleyan University.

 Collington Senior Living Community, Auditorium, 10450 Lottsford Rd, Mitchellville, MD

 Kaufman Music Center - 129 West 67th St., Manhattan

 CRS (Center for Remembering & Sharing) 123 4th Avenue FL 3 New York, NY 10003